 - Images, texts, copyrights and trademarks for all films mentioned herein are held by their respective owners and are solely for promotional, non-commercial and educational purposes.

-The FWFF Award for Best Feature Film (fiction or documentary)
+The RFF Award for Best Feature Film (fiction or documentary)

-The FWFF Award for Best short (fiction or documentary)
+The RFF Award for Best short (fiction or documentary)

 The Audience Award (fiction or documentary)

 The Refugees Film Festival is open to all film genres (drama, documentary, animated, short, etc.) on the issues of refugees, IDPs, stateless persons, the context surrounding those population, and/or films made by former/current refugees, IDPs, and stateless persons.

 CURRENT 1ST REFUGEES FILM FESTIVAL: 25 to 31 of October 2018.

 2nd REFUGEES FILM FESTIVAL: 24 to 30 of October 2019.